 Similarly, Brett Cooper, Director of Digital at Foxtel, Australia’s Pay TV company spoke about how Netflix has completely disrupted their industry, and along with sharp increases in their customer mobile and social media use, made them have to rethink their product offering.

-Some older companies have entered the digital age very successfully, e.g. logistics and transport company, Mainfreight.
+Some older companies have entered the digital age very successfully.
+One great examples is the logistics and transport company Mainfreight.
 They started in 1978 with just one Bedford truck and they are now a worldwide company who have won awards for their growth strategy and visionary leadership.
 Their new intelligence portal Mainchain Ultra has enabled them to completely digitize their customers’ supply chains, and at the same time, enabled them to have visibility into freight controlled by their competitors.

 This is just one of the forward-thinking technologies they use.
 They have voice-picking technology in their warehouses so people can work completely hands-free, and a scanning technology that captures data on the go.
 Their Global CIO, Kevin Drinkwater, attributes their success to innovation being part of their company DNA – where everyone is encouraged to suggest improvements and ideas.
 He regularly visits sites worldwide to see what their pain points are, tell them about new technology, and let them know about any technology affecting their industry.

 5. And when it goes wrong…

-Forbes estimated that 84% of companies fail with their digital transformation strategy.
+Forbes estimates that 70% of companies fail with their digital transformation strategy.
 How does it go so wrong?

 The main missteps with DX are; not acting soon enough, not adapting to new trends, not having an innovative culture and not researching and testing new ideas before they come into fruition.

 There are so many digital disasters that could be used as examples, e.g: The UK NHS bot accidentally sending out an email to 850,000 people or Kodak, once one of the world’s leading film companies, filing for bankruptcy in 2012 due to backing the wrong type of photo-related innovation.